On the Universality of Energy Extraction from Black Hole Spacetimes: Results

 \section{Results}

 We perform a suite of 69 distinct 3D covariant MHD simulations including general relativity and parametric deviations from it with the JP metric.
-For brevity, we will refer to all simulations as ``GRMHD''.
-Of these, 13 employ the Kerr metric, i.e., $a=(0,\,\pm 0.3,\, \pm 0.5,\, \pm 0.7,\, \pm 0.9, \pm 0.94,\, \pm 0.998)$, 19 simulations account for deviations solely in $\alpha_{13}$, 27 simulations for deviations solely in $\alpha_{22}$, and finally 10 simulations for deviations solely in $\epsilon_3$.
-Table~\ref{tab:models} provides a summary of our simulation set.
-All of these simulations are evolved to $t=25000M$ to make sure that the inner $30~M$ are in inflow-outflow equilibrium.
-Here we only discuss quantities time-averaged between $20000~M-25000~M$.
+For brevity, we will refer to all simulations as simply ``GRMHD''.
+Of these simulation, 13 employ the Kerr metric with $a=(0,\,\pm 0.3,\, \pm 0.5,\, \pm 0.7,\, \pm 0.9, \pm 0.94,\, \pm 0.998)$, 19 simulations account for deviations solely in $\alpha_{13}$, 27 simulations for deviations solely in $\alpha_{22}$, and finally 10 simulations for deviations solely in $\epsilon_3$ (see Table~\ref{tab:models}).

-We focus on the calculation of the dimensionless magnetic flux on the BH event horizon $\phibh$ and the outflow efficiency $\eta_{\rm out}$, comprising the contributions of both the jet and disk wind to outward energy transfer.
-The dimensionless magnetic flux is defined as:
+We focus on the calculation of the dimensionless magnetic flux on the BH event horizon $\phibh$ and the outflow efficiency $\eta$, comprising the contributions of both the jet and disk wind to outward energy transfer.
+We also capture the outflow of energy via magnetic flux eruptions that are mediated via magnetic reconnection \citep{Ripperda2022}, the properties of which depend on numerical grid resolution.
+However, studies of numerical resolution convergence of MADs by \citet{Salas:2024} found that the time-averaged value of $\phibh$ and $\eta$ are broadly consistent between MAD simulations of varying grid resolution.
+For measuring $\eta$, we calculate the total radial energy flux and the mass accretion rate directly from our simulations, and thus, do not assume any apriori jet launching process.
+We refer to time-averaged quantities in this Letter (see Appendix \ref{sec:fluxes} for a discussion on time evolution of our simulations).